History of the nude in art: Latest trends

-French movement inspired by the world of the surrounding reality, consumerism and industrial society, from which they extract—unlike pop-art—its most unpleasant aspect, with a special predilection for detrimental materials.
+French movement inspired by the world of surrounding reality, consumerism and industrial society, from which they extract—unlike pop-art—its most unpleasant aspects, with a special predilection for harmful materials.
 One of its main exponents was Yves Klein, a revolutionary artist who was a precursor of conceptual and action art.
 During his "blue period", when he painted monochromatic paintings in an intense ultramarine blue—which he baptized as International Klein Blue (IKB), a registered trademark—he made several nude sculptures inspired by the classical Venus, but dyed blue, as well as a version of Michelangelo's Dying Slave.
 He also made several plaster casts of his friends, all nude and painted blue, such as Relief Portrait of Claude Pascal (1962) and Relief Portrait of Arman (1962).
 In 1958 he began his "anthropometries", where a nude model—which he called his "living brushes"—smeared with paint, lay down on a canvas, leaving the imprint of her body painted on the canvas, in various imprints that varied according to the position of the body, or according to the movement, as he sometimes rotated the models on the canvas.
 Sometimes, he also made "negative anthropometries", that is, by placing the model in front of the canvas and spraying paint, thus marking her silhouette.
 These experiences mark the point of origin of body-art, at the same time that they prelude the happenings, because of the staging that Klein conferred to these realizations, often developed in galleries in front of the public, in evenings with music and tasting an aperitif.